whoschek/bzfs/README.md

 **--ssh-src-private-key** *FILE*

-*  Path to SSH private key file on local host to connect to source (optional); will be passed into ssh -i CLI. default:
+*  Path to SSH private key file on local host to connect to src (optional); will be passed into ssh -i CLI. default:
     $HOME/.ssh/id_rsa